AaronDavidSchneider/chemcomp_wiki/Job-File.md

   section: config_planet
 output_name: thorngren
 four_disks: True
+save_interval: 5e10  # only save at the end when planet has formed (if you have a disk life time of less than 5e6 years)

 ```
 This example runs 1200 simulations (4x4x3x5x5) for every of the four cases of SB20 (plain, pla, evap, evap & pla).